Recommendation to a Student

 Gateway to Intelligence is an excellent reference for anyone interested

-to learn about intelligence.
+to learn about intelligence in the defense sector.

 Regards,